AlexLiu2022/cqupt-3g/content/post/Events.md

 ## 2012

- he first enrollment of full-time master degree students in software engineering was 4
+ The first enrollment of full-time master degree students in software engineering was 4
        establish Microsoft IT college
        the first batch of national engineering practice education center construction units